Improved Biomedical Word Embeddings in the Transformer Era: Methods

 Our first main idea is to use a well-known concept mapping tool to spot concepts in large biomedical corpora and insert those concept codes adjacent to the concept spans.
 This step is indicated as the \circled{S1} portion in Figure~\ref{fig:BMET-schema}.
 Subsequently, run a pre-training method to embed both words and concepts in the same space in $\mathbb{R}^d$.
 This jointly learns embeddings for both words and concepts and enables two-way sharing of semantic signal: first word embeddings are nudged to predict surrounding concepts, and as the pre-training window moves along the running text, concept embeddings are also nudged to predict neighboring words.
 In fact, this phenomenon has been exploited by multiple prior efforts~\cite{cai2018medical,choi2016multi,de2014medical} including in our prior work~\cite{sabbir2017knowledge}.
 Most of these efforts aim to learn concept embeddings that can be used in downstream applications.
 Here we demonstrate that this process also improves the word embeddings themselves.
 This process is indicated through the \circled{S2} part of Figure~\ref{fig:BMET-schema}.
 Our choice for biomedical concepts to be jointly learned is the set of nearly 30,000 MeSH codes that are used on a daily basis at the National Library of Medicine (NLM) by trained coders who assign 10--15 such codes per biomedical article.

-On top of this joint pre-training approach, we introduce a novel application of the BERT transformer architecture to further fine-tune the word and concept embeddings with a classification objective that discriminates ``co-occurring'' MeSH codes (from PubMed citations) from random pairs of MeSH terms.
+On top of this joint pre-training approach, we introduce a novel application of the BERT encoder architecture to further fine-tune the word and concept embeddings with a classification objective that discriminates ``co-occurring'' MeSH codes (from PubMed citations) from random pairs of MeSH terms\footnote{ {We chose BERT style encoding instead of EMLo and ULMFiT because BERT's transformer architecture allows for a deeper sense of bidirectionality with the masked language modeling objective with multiple layers of attention; whereas ELMo and UMLFiT both use LSTMs, typically not amenable for parallelization with objectives that do not encode bidirectionality as well as BERT}}.
 Here, co-occurrence refers to the two terms appearing in the same citation as determined by human coders who annotated it.
 That is, the positive examples are derived from a set of MeSH codes assigned to a sampled biomedical citation, and negative examples are random pairs of MeSH codes from the full terminology.
 Intuitively, if two codes are assigned to the same article, they are clearly related in some thematic manner.
 Besides this, we also derive additional positive pairs from the MeSH hierarchy by choosing those that are separated by at most two hops. ``Jointness'' is incorporated here by appending each code with its preferred name.
 Specifically, in the two-sentence input mode for BERT, each sentence is a code and its preferred name appended next to it.
 This code pair ``relatedness'' classification task further transfers signal between words and codes leading to demonstrable gains in intrinsic evaluations of resulting word embeddings.
 These steps are captured through \circled{S3} in Figure~\ref{fig:BMET-schema}.
 We present more specifics and implementational details in Sections~\ref{sec:data} and \ref{sec:model}.

 The resulting embeddings are evaluated for their semantic representativeness using intrinsic evaluations with well-known datasets and also through qualitative analyses.
 The results show a substantial improvement in evaluations compared to prior best approaches.
 Overall, we present an effective novel application of transformer architectures originally developed for contextualized embeddings to improve static word embeddings through joint learning and fine-tuning word/concept embeddings.